top of page

 The Goal of Hybrid Strength Training

 To meet that goal, you need to prioritize movements that make you better overall, not just in one specific lift or movement.
+The goal is not to be great at squatting but to think about what doing this movement would do for your overall performance.
+Then do the squat in a way that serves this purpose.
 And no, that doesn’t mean standing on a BOSU ball juggling dumbbells.
+And yes, it requires some compromises, but the idea is to find a balance that once again serves your personal needs.
+So once again, ask yourself: What are you training for?

 What Does Versatility Look Like in the Gym?

-Here’s the thing: versatility isn’t about doing a bit of everything.
+Versatility isn’t about doing a bit of everything.
 It’s about doing the right things—the movements that provide the biggest bang for your buck.
-These are compound, multi-joint strength movements, the kind that build the foundation for raw strength and carry over to almost everything else you do.
+In my programming these usually are compound, multi-joint strength movements, the kind that build the foundation for raw strength and carry over to almost everything else you do, and doing them smartly.

 For most people, this will include exercises like: